mikkelrask/HYPERFOCUS/README.md

 go build -o hf .
 ```

-The binary is standalone — it only needs `~/.hf/` at runtime and the external tools listed under Dependencies.
+The binary is standalone - it only needs `~/.hf/` at runtime and the external tools listed under Dependencies.

 ## License

-MIT
+BEER-WARE